lxrswdd/Hi-Light/README.md

 ## ðŸ“£ Disclaimer

-This is the official code of .
+This is the official code of Slight.
 All the copyrights of some of the demo videos are from community users.
 Feel free to contact us if you would like to remove them.